ducdoan510/DSND-Analyse-AirBnB-Dataset/README.md

 5. Evaluation
 6. Deployment

+Download the dataset from the link in **Acknowledgement** section and put the 3 csv files under _seattle_ folder on project root directory.

 Follow [this link](https://medium.com/@duc0510/making-sense-of-airbnb-data-insight-from-seattle-listing-dataset-e02e79476162) to a Medium article associating with the the analysis in this repo

 ## Installation